 While the purpose of the Core Curriculum is to provide students with the kinds of knowledge considered essential to the education of a planner (history, theory, criticism, methods, skills), the six areas of Concentration in Planning offer everyone the opportunity for more in-depth study related to their future work.

-The Planning curriculum consists of 16 half-courses (8 credits, that is, .5 credits per one-semester half-course), which full time students complete within two academic years (four semesters) by taking four-half courses per semester, along with a Summer Internship between the two years.
+The Planning curriculum consists of 16 half-courses (8 credits, that is four half-courses per semester), which full time students complete within two academic years (four semesters) by taking four-half courses per semester, along with a Summer Internship between the two years.
 The Program also admits part-time students, who are expected to fulfill all requirements for the degree within 6 years of first enrolment.

 Out of the 16 half-courses (8 credits), the Core Curriculum accounts for 8 half-courses (6 half-courses and one full-course, the Current Issues Paper), that is, 4.0 credits-as explained below.
-The Concentration in Planning requires a further 5 half-courses or 3.0 credits.
-These requirements leave students with space for free electives-2 half-courses or 1.0 credits-that may be taken from any Graduate Unit in the University.
+The Concentration in Planning requires a further 4 half-courses or 2.0 credits.
+These requirements leave students with space for free electives-6 half-courses or 3.0 credits-that may be taken from any Graduate Unit in the University.

 The Program also requires that students demonstrate a B (or higher) average in their first-year grades and submit a Plan of Study upon the completion of a Summer Internship before admission into the second year of course work.